nathanberry97/retrodate.playdate/README.md

 pre-commit install
 ```

-Pre-commit hooks are being used for formatting the code and I'm using
+> Pre-commit hooks are being used for formatting and GitHub Actions are used
-GitHub Actions for linting and testing.
+> for linting and testing